sufali10/sufali10/README.md

 ### Professional and Academic Background
-Currently a Junior Platform Developer with a passion for computational research projects within the fields of Complex Systems Modelling and Artificial intelligence.
-I hold an MSc in Complex Systems Modelling and a BSc in Mathematics and Physics, both from King's College London.
+Currently a Junior Developer, with professional experience in database management, development and optimisation, data analysis and mathematical modelling.
+I also hold an MSc in Complex Systems Modelling and a BSc in Mathematics and Physics, both from King's College London.

 ### Technical Skills
 - **Programming Languages**: Python, T-SQL, C#